 The administrative interface (restricted to persons developing and maintaining the website).
 Choices include:

 Toggle between edit and admin mode.
 Most administrative functions are found on the Admin menu; however, there are some extra features available in other programs that become available to users with admin priveleges.

 Compare two objects identified by IDs.
 This is used to compare two objects and to delete one if judged to be an unnecessary duplicate object (different spelling, abbreviations, errors, etc.)

 There are several different programs that can be executed to test the internal consistency of the data and its conformance with rules of nomenclature.

 There are several programs that allow an administrator to assign experts, deal with high level taxa, and update information about the database among others.

 Display the current values of session variables.
 (Variables for a specific session of a specific user.)

 Top of page

-Copyright © 2015.
-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Copyright © 2016.
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.